t-redactyl/grad-dipl-maths-notes/mt2175-further-linear-algebra/blog-post-1-matrices.md

 $$
 H = H^T = \begin{bmatrix}1 & 4 & 5\\4 & 2 & 6\\5 & 6 & 3\end{bmatrix}
 $$
 This matrix might not look symmetrical at a first glance.
-However, one way to see that it is really symmetrical is to compare the first row and the first column.
+However, one way to see that it is really symmetrical is to compare the first row and the first column (and the second row and second column, and the third row and third column).
 You can see that they are identical, which means that it doesn't matter whether these elements function as a row or a column: the result will be the same.
 Another way to see this a bit more explicitly is to compare those elements are diagonal to each other in the matrix, as we spoke about above.
 We can see that $h_{12} = h_{21} = 4$, $h_{13} = h_{31} = 5$ and $h_{23} = h_{32} = 6$.

 And that is it for the basics of matrices!
 In the next post I'll be looking at a special case of matrices called vectors, and some of their useful mathematical properties.